rx-angular/rx-angular/libs/isr/README.md

 > **NOTE:** Routes that don't have revalidate key in data won't be handled by ISR.
 They will fallback to Angular default server side rendering pipeline.

 6. Register providers
-   To register the ngx-isr providers, you can either import `NgxIsrModule` in your `AppServerModule` or provide `provideISR` in your `AppServerModule` providers.
+   To register the ISR providers, you can either import `NgxIsrModule` in your `AppServerModule` or provide `provideISR` in your `AppServerModule` providers.

 Or, if you are in a standalone app, you can register the providers in your `app.config.server.ts` file.